dakraus/docs/content/kubeone/main/get-started/create-cluster/_index.en.md

 +++
-title = "Creating a Kubernetes Cluster" date = 2021-02-10T12:00:00+02:00
+title = "Create a cluster"
+date = 2021-02-10T12:00:00+02:00
 weight = 1
 enableToc = true
+aliases = [
+  "/kubeone/main/tutorials/creating-clusters/"
+]
 +++

 In this tutorial, we're going to show how to use Kubermatic KubeOne to create